aghoshpro/aghoshpro/README.md

 ![4175186BW](https://user-images.githubusercontent.com/71174892/201482577-2a0490b8-2321-45a2-b170-bb3295a023a6.jpg)

 - 👋 Hi, this is Arka from the Earth.
-- 👀 I’m interested in a lor of things like coding, stargazing, photography, talking new people and travelling.
+- 👀 I’m interested in a lot of things like coding, stargazing, photography, talking new people and travelling.
-- 🌱 I’m currently learning Datalog, Virtual Knowledge Graph.
+- 🌱 I’m currently learning Datalog, Virtual Knowledge Graph in the context of gepspatial data.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Drop me a email with a coffe cup.
+- 📫 Drop me a email mailto:aghoshpro@gmail.com with a coffee :D.

 <!---
 aghoshpro/aghoshpro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.